lensapp/lens/docs/extensions/testing-and-publishing/testing.md

 ## Renderer Process Unit Testing

-UI components in extension renderer process are based on React/ReactDOM.
+UI components in the extension's renderer process are based on React/ReactDOM.
 These components can be tested by popular React testing tools like [React Testing Library](https://github.com/testing-library/react-testing-library).

-If you are using the [Yeoman Lens Extension Generator](https://github.com/lensapp/generator-lens-ext) to scaffold extension project.
-The testing environment for render process are already setup for you.
+If you are using the [Yeoman Lens Extension Generator](https://github.com/lensapp/generator-lens-ext) to scaffold extension project then the testing environment for render process is already set up for you.
 Just use `npm start` or `yarn test` to run the tests.

 For example, I have a component `GlobalPageMenuIcon` and want to test if `props.navigate` is called when user clicks the icon.